 - Spread the mango pieces on a clean kitchen towel and let them dry for 3-4 hours.

 - Heat oil in a pan until it is very hot.

 - Remove the pan from heat and let the oil cool completely.

 - Dry roast fenugreek seeds until slightly browned.

 - Add fenugreek seeds and mustard seeds in a blender and blend to make a smooth powder.

-- Add mango, fenugreek and mustard powder, red chilli powder, turmeric powder, salt and ginger garlic paste in a bowl.
+- Add mango, fenugreek and mustard powder, red chilli powder, turmeric powder, salt and ginger paste in a bowl.

 - Add half of the cooled oil and mix well.

 - Transfer the pickle in a clean glass jar.